solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![A screenshot of the Log query screen is displayed.](media/ex02-monitor-activities-spark-application-dataflow.png "Synapse Analytics Monitor")

 6. Select the **Logs** tab to view the log output.
-You may switch between log sources and types, using the dropdown lists below.
+You may switch between log sources and types using the dropdown lists below.

     ![The Spark application logs are displayed.](media/ex02-monitor-activities-spark-application-logs.png "Logs")